GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 >```

 All the WDI files also include another tab that contains "meta data" for each country, i.e. region, income level.
 It would be good to include these data in our final dataset.
-Since each of these is the same in all the files, we only need to import one file.
+Since the meta data tab is the same in all the files, we only need to import one file (eg ag_empl.xlsx).

 > A.3 Import country meta data
-> - Use the command used in A.1 on one indicator to import the Metadata sheet (you will not need to indicate a cell cell range)
+> - Use the command used in A.1 on one indicator to import the Metadata sheet (you will not need to indicate a cell cell range as it variables names start on the first row)
 > - encode region and income level, generating new variables called `reg` and `inc` and dropping the old variables afterward
 > - see `help encode` for how to encode a variable and generate a new variable from this
 > - make sure to save this as a .dta file